 Multi-agent systems: The task is broken down into subtasks, each handled by a smaller, more specialized agent.
 Instead of trying to have one large general purpose agent that is hard to control and test, we can use many smaller agents that basically just pick the right strategy for a specific sub-task.
 This approach is sometimes necessary due to practical constraints like context window size or the need for different skillsets.

 In theory, a monolithic agent with infinite context size and perfect attention would be ideal.
-Multi-agent systems will
+Multi-agent systems will always be less effective than monolithic systems on a given problem because of less context.
+Individual agents work best when they have entirely different functionalities.

 One great summary comes from this HackerNews comment by an OpenAI employee: